 Trench Rotation

 This works in any vegetable or annual garden in which you would plant in fairly regularly-spaced rows.
 Basically, plant your crops as usual.
 In the space between the rows, dig a trench to toss your compostables into.
-Fill the trench as you add materials, and it will break down and nourish the plants nearby.
+Fill the trench as you add materials, and it will break down and nourish the plants nearby."Dig & Drop"

 This is the easiest way to do trench composting, and works even in perennial gardens and shrub borders.
 Say you've collected a large bowl of vegetable and fruit peelings.
 Simply take it into the garden, dig a 12" deep hole wherever you can find a spot, dump the kitchen waste in, and cover it over.
 It's fast, it's easy, and it requires very little digging.